Economic and Political Overview

 Executive Power

 The President is the Head of State and the Supreme Commander of the armed forces.
 He is elected for a six-year term of office.
 The President is the head of the executive branch and appoints the Prime Minister, who must be approved by a confidence vote in the Parliament.
 The President also appoints the head of the Council of Ministers.
-He can dissolve the Assembly and rule by decree.
+Cabinet ministers are nominated by the executive branch and approved by the House of Representatives.
+Furthermore, the President can dissolve the Assembly and rule by decree.

 In 2019 the Parliament voted to remove the limit of two terms for the President, whose term has been extended from four to six years.